npinto97/LLM_Fine-tuning/README.md

 ### Terms sentences

-Those files contain WiC dataset, used for the fine-tuning of the second model.
+Those files contain WiC dataset, used for the fine-tuning of the second model and for the extraction of the list of words used in gerating the synthetic dataset.
 Each json element of the file is characterized by:

 - *id*
 - *lemma*